This page lists questions 34 to 44 of the European Medicines Agency's questions and answers on presubmission guidance.

 3. Who is involved in a MAA pre-submission meeting?

-EMA participants at MAA pre-submission meetings are the product Team Members i.e. the Product Team Leader (PTL) together with the Product Team Members (PTM) from the Quality / Safety-Efficacy sector and Regulatory Affairs.
-Depending on the topics to be discussed, other EMA attendees from the following sectors may attend parts of the meeting: Orphan Drugs, SME, Paediatrics, Inspections, Medical Information, Risk Management, Product and Application Business Support (PA-BUS).
+EMA participants at MAA pre-submission meetings are the Procedure Manager (PM) and the EMA Product Lead (EPL) together with EMA Quality, Risk Management, and Regulatory Affairs Product Team Members (PTM).
+Depending on the topics to be discussed, other EMA staff from the following services/offices and departments may attend parts of the meeting: Orphan Medicines, SME, Paediatric Medicines,Labeling Review and Standards, Scientific Advice, Manufacturing and Quality Compliance, Clinical and Non-clinical Compliance, Product and Application Business Support and Specialised Scientific Disciplines Department (Non-clinical, Biostatistics, Clinical pharmacology).

-Please note that the PTL will be chairing the meeting and will remain the primary contact point between the applicant and the rapporteurs during the life cycle of your product.
+Please note that the PM will be chairing the meeting and will remain the primary contact point between the applicant and the rapporteurs during the procedure.

 Applicant’s representatives should not exceed 7 to 8 participants.
 If needed, additional participants can join via teleconference.